This article details Gideon’s early struggles with authority, accepting his commission, and points the individual to their anointing.

 Gideon’s first response to the angel reflects doubt.
 (13) “If the Lord be with us, why has all of this befallen us?”
 He questions God and then wonders where the miracles of his fathers have gone, and he assumes God has forsaken his people to the Midianites.
 During our great difficulties, we sometimes think the same thing.
 Where are the better times in the past?
 Why am I forsaken?
 Gideon demonstrates reluctance, essentially he complains.
 Just as with Gideon, our complaints often hold us back.

 Nor does Gideon yet understand how or why he has been chosen.
-When the time to come forth is before us we often shrink away.
-Our previous image of ourselves takes hold, as Gideon will attest, “…my family is poor in Manasseh, and I am the least in my father’s house” (15).
+When the time to come forth is before us, we often shrink away.
+As Gideon attests, our previous image of ourselves takes hold, “…my family is poor in Manasseh, and I am the least in my father’s house” (15).
 The Lord reassures him, “Surely I will be with thee” (16), but even that is not enough.
 “Show me a sign” (17), Gideon says.
-Gideon has not yet awakened to his true or rightful self.
-In terms of the enlightenment teaching of the Way, he still sleeps with a limited vision of himself.
-He has not yet truly accepted the anointing—that he will become a man of valor, and that the Lord is with him.
-He does not capture his entitlement even as it is being bestowed.
+Gideon has not yet awakened to his true or rightful Self.

 *

-Unknowingly, Gideon and the Israelites were operating under the authority of mixed fruit, that fruit of the garden containing both good and bad.
-The people of Israel were in effect trying to play it safe, at once keeping Yahweh-the-god-of-their-fathers, yet mingling with Canaanite women through marriage, then weaving Baal worship into the mix to become more acceptable.
+Unknowingly, Gideon and the Israelites were operating under the authority of mixed fruit, that fruit of the Garden containing both good and bad.
+The people of Israel were, in effect, trying to play it safe, at once keeping Yahweh-the-god-of-their-fathers, yet mingling with Canaanite women through marriage, then weaving Baal worship into the mix to become more acceptable.
 Asherah, a fertility goddess, would also come in handy.

-A true commitment is lacking, and such watered-down behavior can seldom reap a good result.
-The reforming of ‘his father’s house’ is much about what Gideon is doing, and reminds us that we need to reform our own house, a more proper vessel for the spirit to abide and move through our new anointing.
+A commitment is lacking, and such watered-down behavior can seldom reap a good result.
+The reforming of ‘his father’s house’ is much about what Gideon is doing and reminds us that we need to reform our own house, a more proper vessel for the spirit to abide and move through our new anointing.
 ‘Old and desolate’ go onto the fire; ‘new, fresh, and recommitted’ gains new life.

 By Gideon’s actions, he establishes the supremacy of Yahweh, obliterates Baal and Asherah, and returns to the calling of the One True God.
-This ‘faith step’ may be minimized by some persons.
-The return to old ways of thinking will temporarily hold some power, just as it did with Cain and ‘sin crouching beside him’.
+This’ faith step’ may be minimized by some persons.
+The return to old ways of thinking will temporarily hold some power, just as it did with Cain and ‘sin crouching beside him.’
 Yet, Gideon has an angel going before him, just as you must see the spirit providing a pathway before you.

 God Bless!